urbit/docs/arvo/clay/scry.md

 ## s

-A scry with a care of `%s` is more complex than the rest.
-Rather than just a path to a file, the path has a head of one of `%yaki %blob %hash %cage %open %late %base`.
-The rest of the path will depend on which of these tags you use.
+A scry with a `care` of `%s` is for miscellaneous internal and debug functions and is liable to change in the future.

+Rather than just a `path` to a file, the head of the `path` is tagged with one of `%yaki %blob %hash %cage %open %late %base` and the tail depends on which tag you use.
 We'll look at each in turn.
-Note that `%s` is miscellaneous internal and debug functions and is liable to change in the future.

 ### yaki